Is a Shift in General Manager Leadership Styles the Answer?

 Servant leadership is another leadership style which hinges on empowering and developing people, humility, authenticity, interpersonal acceptance, providing direction and stewardship.

 leadership styles are not mutally exclusive.
 Rather, they can be thought of as being at different ends of a continuum

-However, it is important to note these leadership styles are not mutally exclusive.
+However, it is important to note these leadership styles are not mutually exclusive.
 Rather, they can be thought of as being at different ends of a continuum.
-This distincion is key when thinking about the success of managers.
+This distinction is key when thinking about the success of managers.